-All test/quiz scheduling requests must be submitted through the MyDSO portal at least TWO FULL BUSINESS days in advance.
+All test/quiz scheduling requests must be submitted through the MyDSO portal at least FOUR full business days in advance.
 Weekends and after-hours are not included when counting business days.

-Final Exams must be scheduled three weeks before the first day of Finals Week.
-For the Fall 2021 semester, final exam requests must be submitted through MyDSO by 4:30 p.m. no later than Wednesday, Nov.
-17. Please check your course syllabus early in the semester to see if your class has a written final exam….and schedule those exams early!
+Final Exams must be scheduled one month before the first day of Finals Week.
+Please check your course syllabus early in the semester to see if your class has a written final exam….and schedule those exams early!

 The Test Center consists of one group-testing room with individual cubicles to seat up to 17 students; one group-testing room with individual cubicles to seat up to 10 students; and four private exam rooms.
 Each cubicle and private testing room has a video camera mounted above the desk for remote proctoring by DSO staff.

 The test center has 12 PCs and one iMac, all of which have monitoring software so that proctors can see which applications or websites a student is accessing throughout their test.
 These computers have basic (Microsoft Office) software, text-to-speech reading software, speech-to-text voice recognition software, and limited other software.
 If a test requires specialized software, please contact the DSO Test Center Coordinator to see if the DSO computers can support it before scheduling the test.

 During final exam weeks, additional seats in classrooms or conference rooms are used as necessary.
 Since these rooms do not have cameras, an in-person proctor is assigned to each location.